LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2MultiTenancy.md

 The tables have supporting indicies and privileges.

-**Table: VERSION_HISTORY**

-Before any table or schema object is created, the `VERSION_HISTORY` table is created using `CreateVersionHistory.createTableIfNeeded(adminSchemaName, adapter);`  This table includes VERSION_HISTORY for resources created in the schema.
-If an object in the schema is updated, then the VERSION_HISTORY table must be updated to track the changes.

-The `VERSION_HISTORY` table enables Tenant version isolation, so upgrades and patches are separately applied to the schema to which the tenant belongs.
-Specifically, if the tenant shares the table definitions with another client, the patching is applied to both tenants at the same time.
-If the tenant has a specific schema, the table definitions may be updated independent of each other.

-The `CreateVersionHistory` class controls the creation the `VERSION_HISTORY` table.
-Importantly, the VERISON_HISTORY table does not support migrations and changes.
-The Primary Key has a corresponding index `PK_VERSION_HISTORY`, and the code does not support updating the index.

-This table is an administrative table and should not require updating and migration.

 **Table: TENANTS**

 The Tenants table maps a given tenant to the Multi-Tenant ID (MT_ID) for the given tenant.
 The MT_ID is subsequently used to restrict row access based on the matching value.